Simple, Straight Talk on Put Options

 Hedging can be thought of as purchasing protection, e.g. a protective hedge.

 Say, for example, Heather the hedger is a lifetime employee of XYZ Corp.
 Heather has spent her entire career at XYZ and has amassed a healthy amount of XYZ stock.
 Maybe 90% of Heather’s wealth is tied up in XYZ and she is approaching retirement.
 What should Heather do?
-She doesn’t want to sell her stock, because she feels a certain loyalty to XYZ and she would also get hit by a big tax bill.
+She doesn’t want to sell her stock because she feels a certain loyalty to XYZ and she would also get hit with a big tax bill.
 On the other hand, maybe XYZ’s stock has been volatile of late and Heather doesn’t want to see her wealth drop by 25% or more just as she’s about to retire.

 In the above scenario, Heather can hedge her XYZ by purchasing some put options on her XYZ stock.
 She locks in a sales price for XYZ.
 Obviously, she hopes that XYZ continues to go up, but in case XYZ goes down, she can set a sale price to protect against catastrophic losses.
 Of course, Heather will have to pay for this hedge.
 Put options are not free and they do expire, so her hedging strategy will require her to pay to maintain protection on her XYZ stock.